Örgryte New Church: Altarpiece

-The great altar of cut oak wood was placed on the altar in the church in 1890, and was the work of Dyfverman.
-The subject is the crucified Jesus with Mary, the other Mary and the disciple John, beneath the cross.
-The sculpture was painted in 1923, and in 1969 was restored by artwork conservator Torsten Öhlén.
-Crucifixion group was moved in 1951 to its current location in the transept.
+The great altar of cut oak wood was placed in the sanctuary of the church in 1890 and is the work of Dyfverman.
+The subject is the crucified Jesus with Mary Magdalene, the other Mary and the disciple John, beneath the cross.
+The sculpture was painted in 1923, and in 1969, it was restored by artwork conservator Torsten Öhlén.
+The crucifixion group was moved in 1951 to its current location in the transept.

 Altar

-On the altar stood a 1952 crucifix of ivory and ebony by Gothenburg sculptor Henry Johansson, as well as the altar a gift of parishioners.
-Since the altar faced Assembly crucifix moved to the sacristy.
+A crucifix made of ivory and ebony stands on the altar.
+The crucifix was created in 1952 by the Gothenburg based sculptor Henry Johansson.